Fence Installer Pipe Creek

 On average across the U.S., fence projects range from $15–$50 per linear foot with labor and materials included.
 That means a fence of about 150 feet in length could run $2,200–$7,500.

-At the budget end is wood, with vinyl, iron, and composite priced higher for durability and design.
+Wood is often on the lower end, while vinyl, wrought iron, and composite materials cost more due to durability and aesthetics.
 Labor also factors heavily into cost—terrain challenges, slopes, or rocky soil can raise prices.

 How much should 300 feet of fence cost to install?